Caserío Alita Water Project – Peru

 This project provides a time- and water-efficient system for watering as well as a secure and constant source of water for hand-washing and an imminent dental health campaign.

 The water from the well is not potable without purification.
 The SODIS system for purification is functional but time-consuming.
-It will be up to the community to come up with a follow-up project, but consideration could be given to implement a more efficient water purification system.
+It will be up to the community to come up with a follow-up project, but consideration could be given to implementing a more efficient water purification system.

 Dollar Amount of Project